sassoftware/viya4-monitoring-kubernetes/samples/generic-base/monitoring/dashboards/README.md

 ### Size

 Dashboards provided here are provisioned as configmaps.
-Some extremely detailed dashboards may be too large.
-In this case, the dashboards must be deployed using the Grafana user interface.
+Because some extremely detailed dashboards might be too large, these large dashboards must be manually imported using the Grafana.